Anuj0555/ens-subgraph-migration/README.md

 - Insturctions how to run the squid locally
 - Sample Squid queries and the corresponding Subgraph queries

 The code should be well documented.
-The judges will access:
+The judges will assess:

-- In-line commends where necessary
+- In-line comments where necessary
 - Clarity of the code
 - Performance and optimization (if [batching](https://docs.subsquid.io/basics/batch-processing/)  and [Multicall queries](https://docs.subsquid.io/tutorials/bayc/step-four-optimizations/#using-multicall-for-aggregating-state-queries) are used whenever appropriate)